ds82/angular-contextmenu/README.md

 ## Why?

 Yes, there are already a few angular modules which add contextmenu similar to this. *But* competition isn't a bad thing right?
 Furthermore most of the existing modules that do similar things use isolated scopes in their directive's.
 My module works without an isolated scope.
+Not using an isolated scope is no killer feature, but it helps to keep the memory usage small.

 ## How to use